Shakespeare & Hathaway

 That one decision is the start of a beautiful friendship!
 Thoroughly enjoying her foray into the world of 'mystery-solving' with her own case, Luella pitches the money and becomes a partner in Frank's detective business and off they launch on a whirl-wind series of mystery, intrigue, and quite a bit of fun.

-The show ran for three seasons so far and has already been approved for a fourth, serving as one of BBC’s most popular daytime shows on iPlayer (Link).
+The show ran for four seasons so far, serving as one of BBC’s most popular daytime shows on iPlayer (Link).

 One of the things that attracted us is just how much fun their interactions and episodes are.
 While some episodes have more serious cases, the atmosphere as a whole is bright and whimsical.
 Unlike so many shows that get bogged down in internal drama, Shakespeare & Hathway is purely episodic – each crime wrapping up neatly as the episode concludes.
 There is minimal angst between the characters, leaving that to the mysteries themselves.